richardm/richardm.github.io/docs/summaries/ideal-team-player.md

 - Hungry people are always looking for more to do and more to learn.
 - They want more responsibility.
-- They’re self motivated and diligent and almost never have to be pushed by a manager.
+- They’re self-motivated, diligent, and almost never have to be pushed by a manager.
 - They’re always looking for the next opportunity and next steps.
 - They loathe the idea of being perceived as a slacker.
 - However, sometimes hungry behavior can be bad for a team.
 Sometimes hunger can be directed in a selfish way that puts the individual above the team.